Joe Schobert: Jacksonville Jaguars

 On April 15, 2020, the Jacksonville Jaguars signed Schobert to a five-year, $53.75 million contract that includes $21.50 million guaranteed and a signing bonus of $12 million.

 In Week 6 against the Detroit Lions, Schobert led the team with 10 tackles and recorded his first interception as a Jaguar off a pass thrown by Matthew Stafford during the 34–16 loss.

 In Week 13 against the Minnesota Vikings, Schobert led the team with 12 tackles, sacked Kirk Cousins once, and intercepted a pass thrown by Cousins that he returned for a 43-yard touchdown during the 27–24 overtime loss.

 In Week 16 against the Chicago Bears, Schobert recorded a sack on Mitchell Trubisky and also intercepted a pass thrown by Trubisky during the 41–17 loss.

 Pittsburgh Steelers

 On August 14, 2021, Schobert was traded to the Pittsburgh Steelers for a 2022 sixth-round pick.
+He started 15 games that season and finished the year with 112 tackles, 1 interception, 1 forced fumble and 6 passes defended.
 On March 17, 2022, Schobert was released by the Steelers.

 Denver Broncos

-On August 15, 2022, Schobert signed a deal with the Denver Broncos.
+On August 15, 2022, Schobert signed a deal with the Broncos.
 On August 23, 2022, Schobert was released by the Broncos.

 Tennessee Titans

-On September 27, 2022, Schobert was signed to the Tennessee Titans practice squad.
+On September 27, 2022, Schobert was signed to the practice squad of the Tennessee Titans.
 He was signed to the active roster on November 15, 2022.
+He finished the season with the Titans starting 1 game, recording 16 tackles and forcing 1 fumble.
 He was released on December 12, 2022.